 In 2015 bitcoin was the best at everything, how about now?

 The bitcoin scaling debate turned toxic in 2015.
 That is the landmark year in the story of bitcoin’s continuing product failure.
-At that time bitcoin was the best currency for everything, including these top 15 most important use cases and characteristics;
+At that time bitcoin was the best currency for everything, including these top 15 key areas;

 - Micro transactions.